tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

 where ``txNode`` and ``rxNode`` can be one of the elements eNB, SC and UE.
 We note that for SC nodes in case that the distance is greater then 1 km, we still consider the I1411 model since it better models the transmissions with antenna below the roof-top level and moreover due to the fact that OH is specifically designed for macro cells and therefore for antennas above the roof-top level.
-Finally, we introduced a threshold also or SC transmissions (called ``m_itu1411DistanceThreshold``) for pruning the communications between SCs and UEs too far (the defalut values is fixed to 2 km).
+Finally, we introduced a threshold also or SC transmissions (called ``m_itu1411DistanceThreshold``) for pruning the communications between SCs and UEs too far (the default values is fixed to 2 km).

 Shadowing Model